k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 3. Once a working phase is done, set a version for your work:

-   - From the project tree root, right click and choose "Version Tag".
+   - From the project tree root, right-click and choose "Version Tag".

    - A popup appears with the information of the remote GIT branch, the proposed tag version and an optional tag message.
-The proposed version is based on the previous but can be changed, as described below.
+The proposed version is based on the previous one but can be changed, as described below.

       ![version tag popup](images/04_01_versiontag.png)

-   - Leave the project new version value as proposed or change it, when needed.
+   - Leave the value of the new project's version, as proposed, or change it when needed.

    - Click OK to proceed.